 Our friends the animals are also part of the must-sees of the city of Barcelona.
 Just a few meters from the Ciutadella Vila Olimpica metro station, a large number of animal species can be found at the Barcelona Zoological Park.Virtual tour in the zoo of Barcelona

-Discover Barcelona from the sky
+Discover Barcelona from higher up

 With more than 99,000 seats, the FC Barcelona Stadium is one of the largest stadiums in Europe.
 Come and experience the Camp Nou atmosphere.